You can’t build an effective investment strategy without first knowing your client…

 Meet Nichole Jordan!

 CASE STUDY: You are an analyst team of recent college graduates, working at an up-and-coming asset management company, Wharton Global Asset Management (WGAM).
-The firm currently manages a $100,000,000 portfolio that is invested across several different industries, representing a broad range of companies.
+The firm currently manages a $100,000,000 portfolio that is invested across several different sectors, representing a broad range of industries and companies.
 The members of your team hope to one day become portfolio managers who make the final investment decisions for WGAM’s portfolio.

 WGAM’s current portfolio manager (your team’s teacher/advisor) recently met with a potential client, Nichole Jordan, who lives in San Francisco.
 Nichole is the Senior Vice President, Global Partner Success at Via, a TransitTech company that provides the digital infrastructure for public mobility systems, optimizing networks of shuttles, buses, wheelchair-accessible vehicles, school buses, and autonomous vehicles to meet the needs of large cities and smaller communities around the world.